Dragon8029/100-days-of-code/myLog.md

 Today's Progress: Finished day 29 of 30 day CSS3 course.
 Worked on a couple #freeCodeCamp algorithm challenges.
 Spent some time looking up JavaScript methods, and trying to understand them.
 Time well spent.

 Thoughts: I will understand Javascript one day.

+Day 33: January 24, 2018

+Today's Progress: Copleted the CSS3 in 30 day course.